Would you love to know how to control aphids in your fruit trees? They are one of the most common pests that infect a variety of fruit trees.

 - Unhealthy trees will attract more aphids, so concentrate on improving the health of your tree by improving the soil it’s growing in.

-We recommend taking a more long term view by creating such a healthy garden that aphid populations are kept under control naturally.
-This is very basis of the approach we take in the free Organic Pest and Disease Control Workshop.
+We recommend taking a more long-term view by creating such a healthy garden that aphid populations are kept under control naturally.
+This is the very basis of the approach we take in the Grow Great Fruit program.

-Having said that, short-term solutions can have their place and are part of the “toolbox” of solutions in the Aphid Management Plan you’ll find in our Protect Fruit Trees from Pesky Pests short course.
+Having said that, short-term solutions can have their place.
+They are part of the “toolbox” of solutions in the Aphid Management Plan you’ll find in our Protect Fruit Trees from Pesky Pests short course.